 - Frequently, a graduate FNP may work with a physician that acts as a mentor and preceptor to satisfy the experience required for prescribing medications

 As a successful graduate of an FNP program, you may have several employment opportunities and find yourself as a role model within the area of primary care for patients of all ages.
-According to a report by CNN in 2013,healthcare employers and governmental agencies are on a mission to ensure that nurse practitioners are empowered to resolve the shortage of primary care physicians in Colorado and provide affordable care.
+According to a report by CNN, healthcare employers and governmental agencies are on a mission to ensure that nurse practitioners are empowered to help resolve the shortage of primary care physicians in Colorado and provide affordable care.

 In addition to private practice, FNPs have numerous opportunities to work in governmental facilities, community-based care, hospitals and medical centers.
 FNPs are also needed in retail healthcare, occupational health settings for private corporations and Fortune 500 Companies.
 As a successful and independent practitioner, you may be afforded the rewards and prospects as a valued professional in your community.